2018, bonded rubber mulch, loose rubber mulch, rubber turf, safety surface, safety tiles, timbers, water play |

 - Grants4Teachers has a free grant database where you can search for current available grants for your school or organization.
 The database is updated continuously, so be sure to check back often for new opportunities.

 - The Grants.gov website provides a common website for federal agencies to post discretionary funding opportunities and for grantees to find and apply for them.
 There you will find information on over 1,000 grant programs, along with lots of helpful information about creating a successful application.

 Granting agencies want to see that you put thought and effort into planning your play area.
 This includes a plan for long-term safety and cost-effective surfacing options that require less maintenance and decrease the risk of injury from falls for years to come.

 Poured-in-place safety surfaces from No Fault offer impact attenuation from falls.
 In plain English, they offer cushioning when a child falls down decreasing the risk of injury.
-You may be tempted to use gravel or wood chips in your play area to keep the up-front costs low, but there are long-term costs associated with maintenance and replacement of wood chips and pea gravel to consider.
-Additionally, these materials cannot match the safety features of recycled rubber surfacing, and they are not engineered to work with all the play equipment commonly found in modern play areas.
+You may be tempted to use wood chips in your play area to keep the up-front costs low, but there are long-term costs associated with maintenance and replacement of wood chips to consider.
+Additionally, this material cannot match the safety features of recycled rubber surfacing, and they are not engineered to work with all the play equipment commonly found in modern play areas.